b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

-or like that by using a template string (choose the version that is more
+or like that (here we use a template string):
-readable to you):

 ```
 replace.(camelCasedWords, r"([A-Z])" => AtoZ -> "_$(lowercase(AtoZ))")